’31E Scholar Society

 Anna Klinger

-Marisa is a junior from Marine City, Michigan, majoring in Mechanical Engineering and minoring in Physics and the International Minor for Engineers.
-On campus, she is involved in Michigan Baja Racing, on which she serves as the Sponsor Outreach and Team Recruitment Lead.
+Marisa is a senior from Marine City, Michigan, majoring in Mechanical Engineering and minoring in International Engineering.
+On campus, she is involved in Michigan Baja Racing, on which she serves on the leadership team as the Logistics Director.
 In addition to Baja, Marisa is a member of Cost Assistance for Resilient Engineers, Pi Tau Sigma, and the Engineering Honors Program.
-Last summer, Marisa had the opportunity to work on a controls project in Berlin, Germany.
+Last summer, Marisa had the opportunity to work at General Motors as a Manufacturing Engineering Intern in Fuel Cell Module.
+There, she developed operator guidance support systems for the Gen3 Gamma Fuel Cell build.
+Previously, Marisa studied abroad in Berlin, Germany to work on a controls project.
 She applied LQR controller principles to a self-balancing robot, beginning with modeling and simulation of state variables and completing the project with code implementation.
-In the future, Marisa plans to stay an extra year at the University of Michigan for her Master’s in Automotive Engineering.
+In the future, Marisa plans to stay an extra year at the University of Michigan for her Master’s in Mechanical Engineering.
 Upon graduation, she hopes to work for a racing team as a race engineer.
 Outside of class, Marisa enjoys playing volleyball and tennis, hanging out with friends, and going to football and hockey games.

 Marissa May